-Rabbi Dr. Michael Zvi Nehorai, a professor at Bar Ilan University, recounted the following lesson he learned about how to visit the sick:
+Rabbi Dr. Michael Zvi Nehorai, a professor at Bar Ilan University, recounted the following story, when he learned about how one should visit the sick:

 When Rav Tzvi Yehudah was hospitalized in Jerusalem’s Sha’arei Tzedek hospital, suffering from intense pain in his legs, I went to visit him.